s312569/clj-biosequence/README.md

 If you have the program `signalp` ([SignalP](http://www.cbs.dtu.dk/services/SignalP/)) in your path, `clj-biosequence` provides a wrapper consisting of two functions.
-The firs, `signalp`, takes any type of biosequence and an optional paramter hash-map and returns a `signalpResult` object containing the results of the analysis.
+The first, `signalp`, takes any type of biosequence and an optional parameter hash-map and returns a `signalpResult` object containing the results of the analysis.
 The function `signalp?` function returns true or false depending on the value of the `:result` parameter from a signalP search.
 Throws an exception if the biosequence is not a